-As an educator I have to admit that sometimes the time I spent with parents just didn’t make sense.
-I might have a student in my office for fighting or something as serious, and when the parent comes to school upon my request, they totally support their child fighting.
-Or a student who was smoking on campus and then I discover the parent smokes and allows them to smoke at home.
+As an educator, I have to admit that sometimes I spent with parents didn’t make sense.
+I might have a student in my office for fighting or something as severe, and when the parent comes to school upon my request, they support their child fighting.
+Or a student who was smoking on campus, and then I discover the parent smokes and allows them to smoke at home.

-As adults, when we have kids to raise, the standards for our own behavior just got much higher.
-We have to set the example about everything, smoking, drinking, driving frustrations, rude people the list goes on and on.
-When we display our bad habits then, in effect, we’re saying to our kids, it’s OK if you do the same.
-I know we don’t mean that, nor would we come out and say that, but our behavior has a big effect on kids.
+As adults, when we have kids to raise, the standards for our behavior just get much higher.
+We have to set the example about everything, smoking, drinking, driving, frustrations, rude people, the list goes on and on.
+When we display our bad habits, then, in effect, we’re saying to our kids, it’s OK if you do the same.
+I know we don’t mean that, nor would we come out and say that, but our behavior significantly affects kids.

-Let’s say you’re in a situation at a store where someone is really rude to you.
-Maybe they display prejudice against you, or are just real short and dismissive with you.
-You have your kids with you and they are watching all of this.
-So, you have a choice, you can act rude back to them.
+Let’s say you’re in a situation at a store where someone is vulgar to you.
+Maybe they display prejudice against you or are just really short and dismissive of you.
+You have your kids with you, and they watch all of this.
+So, you have a choice; you can act rude back to them.
 After all, you can justify it by their treatment of you, or you can dig deeper into your character and be nice back to them even though you’re experiencing otherwise.

-After all, that is our goal, isn’t it?
+After all, that is our goal.
 That our kids do better than we have done?
-It’s never too late to make the change, even if you kids are grown and you’ve made a lot of mistakes.
-Call them up and own a few things, you’ll be surprised at where the conversation goes.
+It’s never too late to make the change, even if your kids are grown, and you’ve made a lot of mistakes.
+Call them up and down a few things; you’ll be surprised at where the conversation goes.

 I’m interested in your thoughts below.